-Technical and cultural cooperation is governed by agreements signed in 1972 and 1987 respectively.
-The reopening of the Embassy in Kingston in April 1999 helped give fresh momentum to bilateral relations.
+Technical and cultural cooperation is governed by agreements signed in 1972 and 1987.
+The reopening of the Embassy of France in Kingston in April 1999 helped to give fresh impetus to bilateral relations.

 President of the French Republic

-10 March 2000 (Pointe-à-Pitre, Guadeloupe): Meeting between President Chirac and the Jamaican Prime Minister, Mr Patterson (France/CARIFORUM Summit)
+- 10 March 2000 (Pointe à Pitre, Guadeloupe): Meeting between President Jacques Chirac and Jamaican Prime Minister P.J.
+Patterson (France/CARIFORUM Summit)

-Visit by Mr Jean-Pierre Bel, personal envoy of the President of the French Republic, 6-9 April 2015 and 23 to 26 November 2016
+- Two visits by Jean-Pierre Bel, personal envoy of the President of the French Republic, from 6 to 9 April 2015 and 23 to 26 November 2016